kstenerud/technicalsourcery/blog/content/posts/on-endianness.md

 ### Arbitrary length encodings

-Arbitraty length encodings such as [VLQ](https://en.wikipedia.org/wiki/Variable-length_quantity) allow for lightweight compression of integer values.
-The idea is that integers most often have the upper bytes cleared, and so they don't actually need the full integer width in order to be accurately represented.
+Arbitrary length encodings such as [VLQ](https://en.wikipedia.org/wiki/Variable-length_quantity) allow for lightweight compression of integer values.
+The idea is that integers most often have the upper bits cleared, and so they don't actually need the full integer width in order to be accurately represented.

 VLQ uses big endian ordering, which works fine when representing values up to the maximum bit width of the architecture, but once you start storing larger values that would require big int types, you run into problems: